On May 30, 1890 the Texas Spring Palace exhibition (see Part 1) was nearing the end of its second season.

 The Daily Gazette’s page 1 story about the fire has been torn from the archived copy of the May 31 newspaper, so we must look elsewhere for next-day coverage.
 The fire was front-page news in Joseph Pulitzer’s New York World . . .

 and in the Galveston Daily News.
 Galveston in ten years would suffer an immeasurably greater calamity.
-(As often happened with first reports, “Terrible Loss of Life” would prove an exaggeration.) . . .
+(As often happened with first reports by newspapers, “Terrible Loss of Life” would prove an exaggeration.) . . .

 and in the Dallas Weekly Times Herald, which waxed purple about the “great calamity.”